Go on to

 kindest to Bette White, although it was noted the crowd paid little attention

 to her.
-A tape of this gig exists and
+A mostly complete tape of this

 Berkeley ad Oct.
 28, 1975